psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 NEWPORT, ISLE OF WIGHT.
 BREWERY *and Thirty-Four PUBLIC HOUSES*.

 MR. W. W. SIMPSON has received directions from John Cooke.
-Esq. the proprietor (who is retiring from business), to SELL by AUCTION, at the Mart, London, on Tuesday the 6th of September, 1842, in oue lot. — An eaccedingly desirable CONCERN ; comprising an old established FREEHOLD BREWERY, with excellent stores, and every requisite appendage : a commodious RESIDENCE with large garden, two Malt Houses with ample stowage for barley, malt, &c.
+Esq. the proprietor (who is retiring from business), to SELL by AUCTION, at the Mart, London, on Tuesday the 6th of September, 1842, in oue lot. — An eaccedingly desirable CONCERN; comprising an old established FREEHOLD BREWERY, with excellent stores, and every requisite appendage: a commodious RESIDENCE with large garden, two Malt Houses with ample stowage for barley, malt, &c.
 Thirty-four INNS and PUBLIC-HOUSES, eleven of which are situate in the town of Newport, eight in West Cowes, and the remaining fifteen at East Cowes, Ryde, and other places in the island, all within a few miles of the brewery.
 The houses, which are chiefly freehold, generally are in very good state of repair, and doing considerable trades both in beer and spirits.
 There is a good free and private trade attached to the brewery, and the average consumption during the last six years has been about 3000 barrels of beer, and 2000 gallons of spirits.
-The brewery has the advantage of being situate in a district where barley of fine malting quality is readily obtained, and it abuts upon a navigable river, which affords great facility for the shipment of goods ; besides which the water power is made available for grinding, pumping, and other work in the brewery, whereby great saving of labour is effected.
+The brewery has the advantage of being situate in a district where barley of fine malting quality is readily obtained, and it abuts upon a navigable river, which affords great facility for the shipment of goods; besides which the water power is made available for grinding, pumping, and other work in the brewery, whereby great saving of labour is effected.
 The transit of the beer to the customers is attended with very little expense, those houses which are not close to the brewery being chiefly situate at Cowes, to which place the beer is conveyed by water at a very cheap rate.

 The proprietor and his ancestors have carried on the business for upwards of a century with great success, and the retirement of Mr. Cooke affords a rare opportunity for the advantageous employment of capital in the brewing trade, as a considerable part of the purchase money would he allowed to remain on mortgage.

 The property may be viewed, and particulars may be obtained of Messrs.
-Griffiths, solicitors, Newport; at the Coach and Horses Hotel, Southampton ; at the Mart; and of Mr. W. W. Simpson, 18, Bucklersbury.
+Griffiths, solicitors, Newport; at the Coach and Horses Hotel, Southampton; at the Mart; and of Mr. W. W. Simpson, 18, Bucklersbury.
 ```

 At the annual licensing day in 1851, the Tontine Tap, whose license at the time appears to have been held by a certain Mr. John Hollywood, and the Valiant Soldier, also on Cosham-street, were both noted with disapproval by the magistrates for being hosts to prostitution.
 The Old King's Arms on Pyle Street, was also similarly charged, although that particular characterisation was objected to.